-Our purpose has always been to most effectively alleviate poverty, distress and suffering.
+Our purpose remains clear: to most effectively alleviate poverty, distress and suffering.
 We aim to help our donors and our community use evidence and reason to do the most good.

 Projects

 The principal activities during the financial year were fundraising and making grants with the purpose of most effectively alleviating poverty, distress and suffering.